wercker-labs/wercker-blog/source/posts/2013-09-24-Gettingstarted-with-android-part-2.md

 ### Step 1: Adding tests

 Let's add to our project a test to see if "Hello World!" really is displayed.
-We'll do this by adding an android emulator on our wercker environment and run some instrument tests.
+We'll do this by adding an android emulator to our wercker environment and run some instrument tests.

 We need to update our project so we can access the TextView in our